Skip to main content

 CentOS sysroot for linux-* Platformsโ€‹

-We currently repackage the sysroot from the appropriate version of CentOS for use with our compilers.
+We currently repackage the sysroot from the appropriate version of CentOS/AlmaLinux for use with our compilers.
 These sysroot files are available in the sysroot_linux-* packages.
 These packages have version numbers that match the version of glibc they package.
-These versions are 2.12 for CentOS 6 and 2.17 for CentOS 7.
+These versions are 2.17 for CentOS 7, 2.27 for AlmaLinux 8 and 2.34 for AlmaLinux 9.

 Output Validation and Feedstock Tokensโ€‹